The Valleys

 Altai: Yes of course Zwettl!
 I always come here for your finest!
 What do you have to offer today?

-Zwettl: Come, come and pull up a stool – I have some of the very last of last seasons finest brew, that I have kept aside for special customers!
-Please – wait and I will fetch it for you from the cellar.
+Zwettl: Come, Altai, come and pull up a stool — I have some of the very last of last season’s finest brew, that I have kept aside for special customers!
+Please — wait and I will fetch for you.
+From the cellar.

-With that Zwettl promptly disappeared down the cellar trap door in the floor.
+With that Zwettl promptly disappeared down the cellar trap door.

 With nothing in particular to do Altai sat on his stool by the small bar and let his mind wander.